⚠️ Section 21 Has Been Abolished — Effective 1 May 2025

-As a result of the Renters' Rights Act, Section 21 "no-fault" evictions will be abolished from 1 May 2026.
-After this date, Section 21 will no longer be applicable and landlords will need to rely on Section 8 grounds for possession instead.
-We will be updating this page after 1 May 2026 to reflect the new legal position.
+As a result of the Renters' Rights Act, Section 21 "no-fault" evictions were abolished on 1 May 2025.
+Section 21 no longer applies.
+Landlords must now rely on Section 8 grounds for possession.
+All existing and new tenancies are affected.

 Legal Services for Letting Agents